 When we started crafting messages to match the award show’s theme, we saw an uptake in the number of people we were able to reach, and our posts received more than the usual number of re-tweets and favorites.
 We also saw an increase in the number of link clicks directing users to the HIV.gov Locator to get an HIV test.

 Are you interested in leveraging hashtags during pop culture events?
 Here are some tips to get started:

 - Do your research: Before you tweet about a pop culture event or a trending hashtag, do your homework to learn what the event is about, who is sponsoring it, and how other people are using that hashtag.
 Ideally, you should be able to create an HIV connection to that event, such as a movie or documentary about HIV that you can reference.

 - Be authentic: Take the time to craft a personalized and creative message that is related to the event and to your audience.
 If possible, live tweet so you can use real-time quotes and engage your audience as the event unfolds.

 - Make it visual: Images and videos garner far more engagement than plain text updates and tweets.
 We often use tools like Creative Commons to find stock images and Canva to create engaging social media visuals.

-Yumna Bahgat is a new media coordinator for AIDS.gov.
-This article was originally published on AIDS.gov.
+Yumna Bahgat is a new media coordinator for HIV.gov.
+This article was originally published on HIV.gov.